kartonfarkas/api_docs/source/suite/contacts/contact_email_history.rst

      - Comments
    * - startDate
      - date
-     - Used to filter emails by the date the launch was initiated.
+     - Used to filter emails by the date the launch was initiated -
-     -
    * - endDate
      - date
-     - Used to filter emails by the date the launch completed.
+     - Used to filter emails by the date the launch completed -
-     -

 JSON Payload Example